chayvakacharla/stepin-criss-cross/README.md

 [![cppcheck-action](https://github.com/chayvakacharla/stepin-criss-cross/actions/workflows/cppcheck.yml/badge.svg)](https://github.com/chayvakacharla/stepin-criss-cross/actions/workflows/cppcheck.yml)
 [![Valgrind](https://github.com/chayvakacharla/stepin-criss-cross/actions/workflows/Valgrind.yml/badge.svg)](https://github.com/chayvakacharla/stepin-criss-cross/actions/workflows/Valgrind.yml)
 [![Unit testing](https://github.com/chayvakacharla/stepin-criss-cross/actions/workflows/unittest.yml/badge.svg)](https://github.com/chayvakacharla/stepin-criss-cross/actions/workflows/unittest.yml)

-The Tic-Tac-Toe game is a two player game where each player has their own tokens namely, X and O, of which one of the player would be chosen by the user prior the game and the other will be the computer bot.
+The crisscross game is a two player game where each player has their own tokens namely, X and O, of which one of the player would be chosen by the user prior the game and the other will be the computer bot.
 Just navigate to implementation folder and "make run" to play.

 The goal of the user is to get a Three in a row before the computer inputs do at: